 Joining a mule caravan

-Coming to the top of one house, we came upon a tent settlement.
+Coming to the top of one pass, we came upon a tent settlement.
 There just happened to be a mule caravan about to leave for Kaigon, our destination of the day.
 They offered to strap our packs to an empty mule.
 I would have preferred to keep going by ourselves, but Buckey was enthusiastically on board so we agreed to join the caravan.

 I’ve passed by many mule trains, but never before had I hiked with one.
 When the trail was surrounded by thick forest or steep hills, the mules walked quickly and efficiently.
 When the path opened up to pastures and grass, the mules would get distracted and take off in all different directions to graze then need to be herded back together again.